 What are the Protective Factors?

 Protective factors strengthen families by improving positive outcomes for children and families.
+Nurturing Daily is the recipe for healthy families.
 Families who are strong in these areas, reduce the likelihood of child abuse and neglect.

 Five Protective Factors that Strengthen Families

-Click on the buttons below, to view articles for each protective factors for families.
+Click on the buttons below, to view articles for each protective factor for families.

 Parents need to know how children grow.
 Being a great parent is part natural and part learned.
 What is the next big thing your child needs to learn and how are you going to be a part of it?
-This taro plant icon represents understanding how our children grow and how to support them.
+This kalo plant represents understanding how our children grow and how to support them.
+To learn more, click here.